 The review process is being conducted entirely online.
 To expedite the review process, and to assure that the extended abstract submissions will be readable through the online review system, we request that authors submit Extended Abstracts that are formatted according to the instructions included here.

-- Submission deadline for all Extended Abstracts is 30 June 2018 31 July 2018. for both contributed and invited submissions.
+- Submission deadline for all Extended Abstracts is 30 June 2018, 15th August 2018 Closed. for both contributed and invited submissions.

 - All Extended Abstracts must be written in English.

 - The minimum page limit for all Extended Abstracts is one page.
 The maximum page limit is 3 pages.
 Use Times New Roman font, 12 point, and 1.15 line spacing.